-Since inception OALA has developed training and work plans that are driven by its membership, the Land Managers working on the ground at their First Nations.
-When OALA members come together they are given a platform to discuss various components of their jobs, and the land management work that is unique to their First Nation.
-Often, member discussions are prompted by the following questions:
+Since inception OALA has developed training and work plans that are driven by its membership, the Land Managers, and Lands Management staff working on the ground at their First Nations.

 Webinar Sessions

-Webinars will be delivered online and made available to OALA members.
-Topics will be chosen based on specific requests for training from members or based on new information received from a partner organization.
-These sessions will typically run between 1-2 hours, and will be accompanied by downloadable handouts or resources.
+Webinars are typically delivered on the last Wednesday of each month and the sessions run for 2 hours.
+Topics are chosen based on specific requests for training from members or based on new information received from a partner organization.
+These sessions are accompanied by downloadable handouts or resources, along with a recording of the session that is posted on the Members Portal.

 Lunch-n-Learn Sessions

-OALA will be hosting monthly lunch-n-learns, that will only be open to OALA members.
-This will allow an open discussion between members, who may wish to touch base on various projects, concerns, or just catch up with colleagues.
-These sessions will typically be 1 hour long.
+Along with Webinars and Lunch and Learn sessions, OALA hosts monthly Peer Support Sessions that are open to OALA members.
+This allows an open discussion between members, who may wish to touch base on various projects, concerns, or just catch up with colleagues.
+The topics of discussion rotate monthly between environmental, lands and estates.
+These sessions typically run for 1 hour.

 Mentorship